rbisdorff/Digraph3/docSphinx/tutorial.rst

 In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* approach give luckily, in our case study here, very similar results.

-Tthe first approach, with its *forced* linear ranking, determines on the one hand, *precise* enrolment quality equivalence classes; a result, depending potentially a lot on the actually applied ranking rule (see the exercise proposed above).
+The first approach, with its *forced* linear ranking, determines on the one hand, *precise* enrolment quality equivalence classes; a result, depending potentially a lot on the actually applied ranking rule (see the exercise proposed above).

 The *rating-by-sorting* approach, on the other hand, only determines for each University a less precise but *prudent* rating of its individual enrolment quality, furthermore supported by a known majority of performance criteria significance; a somehow *fairer* and *robuster* result, but, much less evident for easily comparing the apparent enrolment quality among Universities.
 Contradictorily, or not at all valuated Universities, for instance, will appear trivially rated into more or less the whole range of 9-tiles.